MintPress News: Nicaragua

 In 2018, during the 2018–2022 Nicaraguan protests, MintPress News published a "lengthy, insinuation-infused attack" on the photojournalist Carl David Goette-Luciak, a freelance reporter for NPR and The Guardian, implying he was anti-regime.

 According to journalist Joshua Collins, MintPress accompanied the story, entitled "How an American Anthropologist Tied to US Regime-Change Proxies Became the MSM's Man in Nicaragua", with a photo of Luciak beside an armed soldier labelled as an opposition figure, when it was in fact a government-supporting Sandinista.

 The false story nevertheless went viral, Luciak went into hiding, was eventually captured by state forces, threatened with torture and deported from the country.

+Other

+In February 2023, The Daily Dot reported that a conspiracy theory published by MintPress News claiming that FBI agents were infiltrating Big Tech companies had been adopted by Donald Trump's 2024 presidential campaign and the American far-right, which claimed that Twitter and other social media companies are being controlled by the Democratic Party and the deep state.
+Kate Starbird of the University of Washington identified MintPress News as part of a content-sharing cluster in the conspiratorial Internet, in which "the same article might appear on several and sometimes dozens of different websites".

+MintPress News has published articles claiming that Israeli spies and lobbyists are writing America's news.
+According to The Jerusalem Post, "In both cases, the evidence was flimsy at best.
+In the former, a brief internship at AIPAC during college was all it took to be a part of an ominous conspiracy to control the media.
+In the latter, a previous stint as a reservist in Unit 8200 of the IDF's Intelligence Corps was more than sufficient to brand a journalistic security analysis as a clandestine psychological operation."

+In May 2025, Ahmed Fouad Alkhatib called MintPress News "an Iranian-backed rag, try[ing] to claim that the Israeli government is paying me $30 million to promote genocide."

 Frequent contributors and partners

 Eva Bartlett, Vanessa Beeley, Max Blumenthal, Miko Peled, Kevin Zeese, and the cartoonist Carlos Latuff are listed as regular contributors to the website.

+In 2023, Randi Lucile Nord, a MintPress News staff writer, admitted to spray-painting a swastika and the word "Azov" (in reference to the Azov Brigade) on a synagogue in Royal Oak, Michigan, in order to undermine United States support to Ukraine during the Russian invasion of Ukraine.

 MintPress News frequently partners with the outlets Project Censored, Free Speech TV, Media Roots Radio, ShadowProof, The Grayzone, Truthout, CommonDreams, and Antiwar.com.

 In September 2013, Antiwar.com apologized for linking to and reprinting a MintPress News story that Syrian rebels were responsible for the Ghouta sarin attacks of 2013.